IBM/ibm-cloud-sdk-common/JavaDeploy.md

 - `GH_TOKEN`: the github access token for a user (preferably a functional ID) with push access to your project's git repository (used when pushing tags and commits).

-- `OSSRH_USERNAME`: the `name` portion of the Sonatype user token that you created earlier.
+- `CP_USERNAME`: the `username` portion of the Sonatype user token that you created earlier.

-- `OSSRH_PASSWORD`: the `password` portion of the Sonatype user token that you created earlier.
+- `CP_PASSWORD`: the `password` portion of the Sonatype user token that you created earlier.

 - `GPG_KEYNAME`: this is the name/id of the signing key that will be used by the maven gpg plugin to sign your artifacts.
 The value used here should be the last 8 characters of the key name.